graphprotocol/graph-node/docs/aggregations.md

 `BigInt`, or `BigDecimal`) The annotation must have two arguments:

 - `fn`: the name of an aggregation function
-- `arg`: the name of an attribute in the timeseries type
+- `arg`: the name of an attribute in the timeseries type, or an expression using only constants and attributes of the timeseries type

+#### Aggregation functions

 The following aggregation functions are currently supported: